Webb-Wen-195/MFNN-for-reconstruction-of-3D-RBC-shapes/README.md

 .
 |-- DPDdata/
 |-- ExpImages/                     # described in this README as ExpImages
-`-- Multifidelity_neural_networks_for_three_dimensional_reconstruction_of_health_and_aged_erythrocyte.pdf
 ```

 - `DPDdata/` contains the simulation-driven benchmark cases described in the manuscript.
 - `ExpImages/` contains the image-based reconstruction workflows.
 In this README, it is referred to as `ExpImages/`, since that is the intended project-facing name.
-- The PDF is the manuscript describing the scientific motivation, model design, and evaluation.

 ## Scientific Scope